jingwora/jingwora.github.io/KM/Notes/Books/Human Evolutionary Genetics (EN).md

 ![image](../Attachments/Books/Human-Evolutionary-Genetics/inheritance-of-recombining.png)

 ###### The male-specific Y chromosome escapes crossing over for most of its length
-- More than 90% of its length—a region known as the **nonrecombining portion** of the Y (sometimes NRPY, or NRY), and sometimes the male-specific region of the Y (MSY).
+- More than 90% of its length—a region known as the ==nonrecombining portion== of the Y (sometimes NRPY, or NRY), and sometimes the male-specific region of the Y (MSY).
 Since it has no homolog with which to recombine, we expect the Y chromosome to avoid recombination.

 ###### Maternally inherited mtDNA escapes from recombination
 - The other constitutively nonrecombining region of our genetic material is mitochondrial DNA (mtDNA), a circular double-stranded DNA molecule about 16.5  kb in size.

 ###### The unusual features of the X chromosome
 - It is inherited twice as frequently from females as from males
-- To balance the doses of X-chromosomal genes, one of the two X chromosomes in the somatic tissues of a female is largely transcriptionally silenced by **X-inactivation**.
+- To balance the doses of X-chromosomal genes, one of the two X chromosomes in the somatic tissues of a female is largely transcriptionally silenced by ==X-inactivation==.
 - The haploid nature of the X chromosome in males exposes them to increased risk of **X-linked** diseases, because in females the second copy can mask the effect of mutation.

 - [[Mitochondria]] originated as endosymbiotic bacteria, taken up into proto-eukaryotic cells about 1.5 billion years ago, and providing energy generation in return for a safe environment.
-- This **prokaryotic** past has left its traces in the many remarkable features of mtDNA that resemble those of modern bacterial genomes.
+- This ==prokaryotic== past has left its traces in the many remarkable features of mtDNA that resemble those of modern bacterial genomes.
 - The number of mitochondria in a cell varies with cell type: those requiring a lot of energy, such as nerve and muscle cells, contain thousands of mitochondria.

 ![image](../Attachments/Books/Human-Evolutionary-Genetics/NUCLEAR-mtDNA-GENOMES.png)